Discover why travelling by Stena Line ferry to Dublin Port is the ideal way to get your trip to Ireland off to a relaxed start.

 Slow travel makes you slow down and relax.
 The journey becomes a part of your holiday rather than just a means to an end.

-There are excellent facilities for passengers with children on board a Stena Line ferry.
-I’m sure this must make travelling with kids so much easier.
+There are excellent facilities for passengers with children on a Stena Line ferry, which must make travelling with kids so much easier.
 And children aged up to 3 travel free of charge, which is another bonus!

 Not only did travelling by Stena Line help to make our journey feel more relaxed, it also meant we could take our car over with us.
 This made packing easier as well as giving us more options for the time we had in Ireland.